Red Dead Online: Additional content

-Post-release content is continually added to Red Dead Online through free title updates.
+Post-release content was added to Red Dead Online through free title updates.
 Rockstar planned to evolve the world over time, including expanding the player's in-game businesses from a small camp to a larger company.
 Rockstar intended to add more role-playing elements to Red Dead Online over time, including additional roles and missions.
 One of the team's greater challenges was the addition of experiences that allow player freedom without too much structure.
 The first update to the game world was in December 2018, wherein saloons played Christmas music.
 To coincide with the full release in May 2019, Rockstar released an update that added new story missions, dynamic events, free roam activities, and poker.

 The Frontier Pursuits update, released on September 10, 2019, implemented three new roles: bounty hunter, where players earn rewards by tracking down targets; trader, where players collect and sell items to expand their camp into a business; and collector, focused on discovering collectibles using items such as a metal detector and binoculars.
-The development team implemented roles as a result of frequent player requests for a stronger connection to their character; Nelson noted the team enjoyed the immersion of Rockstar's open worlds and wanted to extrapolate that feeling for personalized characters.
+The development team implemented roles as a result of frequent player requests for a stronger connection to their character, providing high-stakes action for bounty hunting or slower exploration as a collector; Nelson noted the team enjoyed the immersion of Rockstar's open worlds and wanted to extrapolate that feeling for personalized characters.
 The trajectory of the roles is intentionally slower than Grand Theft Auto Online's missions, with each role originally set to have logical successors gradually advancing players' financial success.
 The update added an Outlaw Pass, which grants players access to additional rewards for an in-game price, and a limited promotion named the Wheeler, Rawson & Co Club, where players could unlock specific rewards as they gained experience.
 With each of the roles, players are assigned special tasks for a limited time, such as Legendary Bounties for bounty hunters and specific items for collectors.
 Fear of the Dark, a limited event for Showdown Mode, was added for Halloween in October and November, dividing players into Hunters and Night Stalkers.
 The Moonshiners update, added on December 13, 2019, introduced moonshiner as an extension to the trader role, focusing on producing, managing, and distributing moonshine.
 The update included additional content, such as the first purchasable property and a new Outlaw Pass.
 To celebrate Christmas in December 2019, Rockstar granted free supplies to players and added a temporary period of snowfall.